rails/rails/guides/source/testing.md

 * `head`
 * `delete`

-All of request types have equivalent methods that you can use.
-In a typical C.R.U.D. application you'll be using `get`, `post`, `put`, and `delete` more often.
+All of the request types have equivalent methods that you can use.
+In a typical C.R.U.D. application you'll be using `get`, `post`, `put`, and `delete` most often.

 NOTE: Functional tests do not verify whether the specified request type is accepted by the action, we're more concerned with the result.
 Request tests exist for this use case to make your tests more purposeful.

 ### Testing XHR (Ajax) Requests

 An AJAX request (Asynchronous Javscript and XML) is a type of request where information is sent over a server without the page reloading.
 To test Ajax requests, you can specify the `xhr: true` option to `get`, `post`, `patch`, `put`, and `delete` methods.
 For example:

 ```ruby
 test "ajax request" do